 - Disaster Simulation

-The disaster preparedness training is offered free to the community.
-20 hours of classroom and hands-on training will prepare the student for all types of hazards and disasters.
+The City of San Juan Capistrano CERT training program is offered free to the community to those 18 years and older.
+Training includes 20 hours of classroom and hands-on training preparing the student for all types of hazards and disasters.

 Interested in CERT and want to learn more?
 Linked below is a free introductory course offered by FEMA.
 Members of the community interested in participating in online courses and hands on training opportunities, please sign up below.

 FEMA: IS-317.A: Introduction to Community Emergency Response Team (CERTs). https://training.fema.gov/is/courseoverview.aspx?code=IS-317.a